 Media routing refers to the end-to-end L3 network route for the application data traffic (also known as IP bearer path / IP user path / IP data path / IP media path in IP networks).
 The H.248 packet media gateway behaves as either back-to-back IP host (B2BIH) or IP router (IPR) instance within the end-to-end IP bearer path (see [b-ITU-T H.248.64]).
 Routing of end-to-end IP bearer traffic is typically subject of a hierarchical routing process: top-level routing between IP host entities (such as UEs and H.248 B2BIH media gateways) is subject of call control signalling and call-level routing ("the IP bearer path "follows" the IP signalling path".
 NOTE – The networks routes of the IP signalling path and IP bearer path could be tightly coupled, but could be also totally different (see e.g., 3GPPs concept of "optimal media routing").
 Thus, we could expect that the IP bearer path routes in the legacy and cloud-based IP user plane are not identical, may rather fairly different ("due to the inherent structure of cloud-based network architectures").

+H.248 statistics are always reported via the H.248 control association tot he MGC by the MG.
+The notion of "remote network element" indicates a functional entity "behind the MGC".

+There might be a single EMS for both MGC and MG entities e.g. in case of single vendor solutions or/and non-decomposed gateway implementations.
+However, great benefit of H.248-based decomposed gateways are mult-vendor solutions (which introduce vendor specific EMS solutions, even in case of a common OAM protocol (e.g., using SNMP and a SNMP MEGACO MIB at MGC and MG level).